morgana-x/p5r.multiplayer/README.md

 ## Hosting options
 You can change what port you host the server on by applying the --port 1234 argument when launching the server

-(Reccomended to have intro skip patch in P5R Essentials, but do not switch on "Render in background" patch!